storiesjs/stories/packages/core/src/components/input/readme.md

 # Input

-The Input (stories-input) component is a styled and enchanced HTML input element.
+The Input (str-input) component is a styled and enchanced HTML input element.
 It supports only standard text input events and types such as "text", "password", "email", "number", "search", "tel", and "url".

 <!-- Auto Generated Below -->